-The course offers, in alternate semesters, studies on the systems of theology represented on each of the three continents - Latin America, Africa and Asia.
+In alternate semesters this course offers studies on the systems of theology represented on each of the three continents - Latin

+America, Africa, and Asia.
 The class chooses one continent for investigation and makes a comprehensive and penetrating study of the dominant and/or incipient theological trends of the continent.
-The meaning of "indigenous" theologies and "continental" theologies is analyzed and carefully and sympathetically evaluated.
+The meaning of "indigenous" theologies and "continental" theologies is analyzed and evaluated.

 Elective.
 2 hours each area.
-Offered 1973-74.